Rooftop solar panels become new enemy of U.S. firefighters

-* Shares rise 5.5 pct to top of TecDAX (Adds CEO comments, further details, share price)

-DELANCO, N.J., Sept 5 Putrid air hung over a luncheon meats warehouse long after a blaze consumed the building where frustrated firefighters met their enemy: rooftop solar panels.
+DELANCO, New Jersey Putrid air hung over a luncheon meats warehouse long after a blaze consumed the building where frustrated firefighters met their enemy: rooftop solar panels.

 Loved by the green movement, solar panels pose a growing threat to firefighters, who may suffer electrical shocks from panels that typically cannot be turned off, said John Drengenberg, consumer safety director for Underwriters Laboratories.